-With clarity and alignment around a meaningful and relevant charter, individual team members will avoid making personal interpretations and decisions — thus mitigating project-related risk to scope, schedule, budget, and quality is mitigated.
+With clarity and alignment around a meaningful and relevant charter, individual team members will avoid making personal interpretations and decisions.
+For projects, this means project-related risk to scope, schedule, budget, and quality is mitigated.
 For leadership teams, this means the organization enjoys a common, aligned set of expectations and overall cultural experiences.
 In both cases, it means that team members are highly engaged and satisfied with their experience.

 Team chartering is a process, not an event.
 Authentic alignment, psychological safety (the idea that what needs to be said is said, when it needs to be said – without fear of repercussions or retribution), trust and transparency aren’t created in a single, procedural meeting (e.g., the proverbial “partnering session”).
 Team chartering is most effectively done as part of major stage gates in a project – initiation, execution (and at key stage gates within execution like planning, design, construction, warranty, etc.), and close-out, or at key points “in the life of” a leadership team (significant events, new leadership team members, etc.).

 The Foundation for a Healthy Team

 When addressed proactively, a team charter defining a team’s purpose, their relationship(s) with stakeholders, operating agreements, strategic priorities, goals and measures, decision-making frameworks, and roles and responsibilities can result in remarkable outcomes.
 However, when comprehensive team chartering is not an option, or a project is well underway, know that creating alignment around any of the eight components of a team charter can improve (or reorient) a project team’s trajectory and mitigate risk to scope, schedule, budget, and quality.